π΅πͺ Peru

 Do not travel to:

 Demonstrations occur regularly throughout the country.
 Public demonstrations can take place for a variety of political and economic issues.
-Demonstrations can cause the shutdown of local roads, trains, and major highways, often without prior notice or estimated reopening timelines.
-Road closures may significantly reduce access to public transportation and airports and may disrupt travel both within and between cities.
+Demonstrations can shut down local roads, trains, and major highways.
+This often happens without warning or clear information on reopening times.
+Road closures can limit access to public transportation and airports.
+Closures may also disrupt travel in and between cities.

 If you decide to travel to Peru:

-- Monitor local media for breaking events and adjust your plans as needed.
+- Check local media for breaking news.
+Be prepared to adjust your plans.

 - Review the Country Security Report for Peru.